Marine Investigation Report M15P0347

 The sea conditions, exacerbated by the wave action in the vicinity, made it difficult for the passengers to keep their heads and mouths above water.
 Some passengers found objects to hold onto to help keep them afloat, such as an anti-exposure suit, a canister, a paddle, and some seat covers.
 While afloat in the water, a number of the survivors encountered petroleum products that had spilled out from the overturned vessel.Footnote 10

 The master and 1 deckhand successfully deployed one of the life rafts that had floated free from the vessel.
 They boarded the life raft and then assisted 3 passengers who were in the water nearby to also board the life raft.
-The other deckhand assisted a group of passengers in the water, but was separated from the group when they were struck by another large wave; the deckhand then swam to the life raft and boarded it.
+The other deckhand assisted a group of passengers in the water and later boarded the life raft.
 Concerned that the vessel would sink and drag the raft down, the crew cut the painter that was attaching the life raft to the vessel, and then attempted to manoeuvre the life raft toward the passengers.

 Two of the passengers were in the lower cabin when the vessel capsized, and 2 other passengers found themselves in the lower cabin shortly after the capsizing.
 One of the passengers in the lower cabin made her way into the cabin from the main deck, and she and her husband both made their way out via the stairwell, surfacing near the life raft.
 The crew members then helped them board the life raft.